 Updating a jurisdiction’s housing element, while important to meeting one of the most basic needs of Californians, can be daunting, and a lot is at stake.
 Individuals and families are directly affected by each jurisdiction’s ability to plan for the housing needs of those who will live, work, and play in every community.

-Those who build homes and apartments and help families become homeowners often rely on funding from state and federal housing programs administered by HCD and other state departments and agencies.
+State funding programs for transportation, infrastructure, and housing often require or consider a local jurisdiction’s compliance with housing element law.
+These competitive funds can be used for fixing roads, adding bike lanes, improving transit, or providing much needed affordable housing to communities.
 In some cases, funding from state/federal housing programs can only be accessed if the jurisdiction has a compliant housing element.
 In other cases, a compliant housing element is not a requirement in order to apply for funding; however, those applying for funding will receive extra points on their application if they do have a compliant housing element (thereby increasing their chances in the competitive application process).

 In order to create a housing plan (aka housing element) showing it could meet the local housing needs, a jurisdiction must first know how much housing it must plan for (and estimate how much will be needed at a variety of affordability levels in order to match the needs of the people who will live there).
 This is determined by a process called the regional housing needs assessment.